-Web App attendees also have the option to share their screen with everyone else.
-If someone is sharing their screen, they have to end the share before someone else can use screen share.
+Web App attendees can also share their screen with everyone else.
+If someone is sharing their screen, they have to end the share before another person can share their own screen.

-If an attendee using the Web App is watching a Socio Streaming or Socio RTMP live stream, and they click into a video room, the live stream will mute, but continue to play in a small frame at the lower right corner of their screen.
+If an attendee using the Web App is watching a Webex Events Streaming or Webex Events RTMP live stream, and they click into a video room, the live stream will mute and continue to play in a small frame at the lower right corner of their screen.
 If the live stream uses any other streaming provider, the stream will close.

 We've made it easy for moderators to know what to do in their Video Rooms!
 Consider sending this article to your moderators.

-Moderators will see a "Moderated by you" tag on each room they've been assigned to.
+Moderators will see a "Moderated by you" tag on each of their assigned rooms.

-Moderators can hover over an attendee video card to reveal the Remove button on the lower right corner.
-When a moderator clicks the button, a pop-up will ask for confirmation and let them choose how long the person will be banned from the room.
+Moderators hover over an attendee video card to reveal the Remove button in the lower right corner.
+When a moderator clicks the button, a message pops up to ask for confirmation and let them choose how long to ban the person from the room.
 There's also a checkbox that lets the moderator delete all of the attendee's text chats from that room.